mohgavin/tf-airflow/README.md

 # Terraform Airflow Config

 This is a Terraform module for managing configuration at Apache Airflow.
-You can use this module both for commercial or non-commercial purposes.
+I create this to ease my work

 Currently, you can manage these resources in Airflow by using this module: